-In Westfield, Henry entertained the locals, many who had never seen cannon, by firing a mortar that became known as “Old Sow”.
-It was here that Henry learned that John Adams and George Washington had named him to succeed the ailing Richard Gridley as colonel of the Regiment of Artillery.
-(Gridley’s artillery regiments had been an embarrassment at Bunker Hill.)
+In Westfield, Henry entertained the locals, many who had never seen cannon, by firing a mortar that became known as “Old Sow.”
+It was here that Henry learned that John Adams and George Washington had named him to succeed Colonel Richard Gridley as colonel of the Regiment of Artillery.

-Knox’s journey provided the Continental Army with a windfall of artillery that was used at Dorchester Heights and ultimately led General William Howe to evacuate his British troops from Boston, taking thousands of loyalists civilians with them, and effectively ending the Siege of Boston without a single shot fired on either side.
+Knox’s journey provided the Continental Army with a windfall of artillery that was used at Dorchester Heights and ultimately led General William Howe to evacuate his British troops from Boston, taking thousands of loyalists civilians with them, and effectively ending the Siege of Boston.

 Colonel Henry Knox was promoted to brigadier general in 1777 and major general in 1782.
 He remained loyal to Washington throughout the war.

 Philbrick, Nathaniel.
 Bunker Hill A City, A Siege, A Revolution.
 2013: Penguin Books, New York, NY.

 John Adams in a letter to John Winthrop following the Battle of Bunker Hill that occurred on June 17, 1775 where Joseph Warren was killed in action.